Delport121/Obsidian_Vault/Meetings/Meeting Notes 7.md

 ## Plan for next week:
 - [ ] Lectures Thursday and Friday (Its about Kalman filters, hopefully its worthwhile)
 - [ ] Do the assignments in Ben's repo?
+      Unfortunately not possible since it is incomplete
 - [ ] I am looking to implement simple algorithms of the particle filter and Slam for a fundamental understanding.
 I am finding it rather difficult to jump directly into the F1tenh Gym.
 This may take some time though
 - [ ] Continue research in regards to where there a gaps in the industry (Such as the fast image processing for racing)
 	- [ ] Look at linkdin saves posts
 	- [x] Look at bookmarks  [completion:: 2024-04-16]
 - [ ] I want to mess with ros more and perhaps take a from scratch approach, so I do not run into issues later on (Lidar etc)
 - [ ] Setup latex template for note taking aspect of thesis (Remember Altus send something)
+- [ ] Chapter outline for a direction to discuss objectives.
+This is to brake down the masters into smaller problems

 What is my contribution?
 Keep focus